Structured Authority

-The Environment in Which Legal Expertise Is Recognized Has Changed
+How Legal Expertise Is Evaluated Has Fundamentally Changed

 The need to communicate legal expertise to potential clients has always existed.
 In earlier eras, it might have been little more than a sign outside an office door — the familiar “shingle” that announced a lawyer’s presence to the community.